Spring 2025Order now for delivery from week commencing 31st March.

 Find pollinators >

 A well-known English perry pear variety, and a reliable cropper.
-It makes a light, low-tannin perry.
+Makes a light, low-tannin perry.

 • Flowering group: 3